-- 1. The United Nations System has two Multi-Country Offices in the Pacific located in Fiji and Samoa and one country team in Papua New Guinea, led by Resident Coordinators who are representatives of the United Nations Secretary General.
-Currently there are sixteen UN agencies working in the Pacific region-FAO, ILO, OCHA, OHCHR, UNAIDS, UNDP, UNESCAP, UNESCO, UNFPA, UNHABITAT, UNICEF, UN WOMEN, UNISDR, WHO, and WMO.
-The majority-ESCAP, ILO, UNAIDS, UNDSS, UNFPA, UNHABITAT, UNICEF, UN WOMEN, UNISDR, UNOCHA, UNOHCHR, WHO-have their regional office in Fiji.
-Samoa-based organizations include FAO, UNEP and UNESCO and WMO.
-UNDP and WHO have representation in both Samoa and Fiji. - 2.
-The United Nations Country Team in Suva covers ten Pacific SIDS-Fiji, Vanuatu, Solomon Islands, Tuvalu, Kiri bati, Tonga, Marshall Islands, FSM, Palau and Nauru-the UNCT Apia Office covers four- Samoa, Cook Islands, Niue and Tokelau-and Papua New Guinea has its own office.
+35. The United Nations Country Team in Suva covers ten Pacific SIDS-Fiji, Vanuatu, Solomon Islands, Tuvalu, Kiribati, Tonga, Marshall Islands, FSM, Palau and Nauru-the UNCT Apia Office covers four-Samoa, Cook Islands, Niue and Tokelau-and Papua New Guinea has its own office.
 The WHO had offices in six locations in the Pacific, while UNDP and UNICEF also have sub-offices in Solomon Islands.
-There also is a well-resourced UNDP Pacific Centre located in Fiji, which focuses largely on regional support initiatives aligned to the Pacific Plan and operates directly under the aus pices of the UNDP Regional Centre for Asia and the Pacific in Bangkok.
+There also is a well-resourced UNDP Pacific Centre located in Fiji, which focuses largely on regional support initiatives aligned to the Pacific Plan and operates directly under the auspices of the UNDP Regional Centre for Asia and the Pacific in Bangkok.
 Based on June 2009 estimates by the United Nations Development Group (UNDG) Regional Directors Team for Asia and the Pacific, there are 185 international staff in the region and a further 32 United Nations volunteers.
 The Pacific UNCTs contribute to the delivery of diverse regional and national programme portfolios with the resource volume for 2008/09 biennium estimated at US\$241.5m of which US\$78.8 million are core UN resources and US\$162.7 are non-core resources.
+The Pacific UN resources and US\$162.7 are non-core resources.

-The United Nations' system is comprised of the UN Secretariat and more than 30 affiliated organizations- known as Programmes, Funds, and Specialized Agencies-with their own membership, leadership, and budget processes.
+The United Nations' system is comprised of the UN Secretariat and more than 30 affiliated organizations-known as Programmes, Funds, and Specialized Agencies-with their own membership, leadership, and budget processes.
 These groups work with and through the UN to promote worldwide peace and prosperity.